SWOTAlgorithms/RiverObs/Install.md

-# SWOTRiver Installation Instructions
+# RiverObs Installation Instructions

-##0- PRELIMINARIES
+##Preliminaries

 These are the instructions for installing the SWOTRiver package written by Ernesto Rodriguez in a Unix (linux or Mac) machine with an